skip to Main Content

 At Bucket Brigade Academy…

-• Leaders are trained in time-tested ways to help their community in a positive “show me, don’t tell me” style
+• Leaders are trained using time-tested methods to help their community in a positive “show me, don’t tell me” style

 • Community resilience is built and strengthened by real work in real time – each day

-• Young leaders build relationships and skills with other community-minded students in a safe, inclusive and empowering environment.
+• Young leaders build relationships with other community-minded student leaders in a safe, inclusive and empowering environment

 • Young people learn what it takes to become good at helping their community in a time of need